 What is DeFi?

-DeFi, short for decentralised finance, refers to an emerging financial technology that operates on protected distributed ledgers similar to those used by cryptocurrencies.
+Decentralized finance (DeFi), refers to an emerging financial technology that operates on secure distributed ledgers similar to those used by cryptocurrencies (or digital assets).

-It challenges the traditional centralised financial system by enabling peer-to-peer financial transactions without intermediaries like banks or brokerages.
+The bottom line is that it challenges the traditional centralised financial system by enabling peer-to-peer financial transactions via digital wallets and exchanges, without intermediaries like banks or brokerages.

 What components make up DeFi?